- Special thanks for the inclusive curriculum for drummers. It exceeded my expectations!

 JazzWire is now part of the Maryland Summer Jazz Experience!

-GREAT news: JazzWire is now integrated with Maryland Summer Jazz!
+For years now, the incredible JazzWire platform has been integrated with Maryland Winter Jazz!
 JazzWire is a subscription-based online jazz education site for adults.
 After more than TWO years of existence, and JazzWire is home to over 250 members from around the world.
 These folks are learning, playing, practicing and progressing together like never before.
 The JazzWire Community is made up of adult amateur to semi-pro/pro jazz players, all passionate and serious about getting to their next level.

-ALL participants who attend Maryland Summer Jazz are now JazzWire members, so your experience at MSJ will be more in-depth than you will get at ANY other workshop on earth.
+ALL participants who attend Maryland Winter Jazz will become JazzWire members, so your experience at MWJ will be more in-depth than you will get at ANY other workshop on earth.
 You’ll be playing with your peers from the three JazzWire Communities, folks who you know and respect.
-We’ll be working on the MSJ music for months before the workshop (and for months after), so everyone will be showing up with some homework already done.
+We’ll be working on the MWJ music for months before the workshop (and for months after), so everyone will be showing up with some homework already done.
 We’ll be ready to play!
-When you sign up for Maryland Summer Jazz, your JazzWire Application fee is waived ($75 value).
+When you sign up for Maryland Winter Jazz, your JazzWire Application fee is waived ($75 value).
 PLEASE NOTE: the initial six-month monthly subscription ($49.95/month) commitment to JazzWire still applies; see JazzWire Terms and Conditions for more information: click here.

 Bass: click here